datumbox/dapi-model-versioning/README.md

 This is not the first time the model versioning problem arises [[7](https://github.com/pytorch/vision/issues/2955)] as it has previously been discussed by the domain library maintainers.

-In TorchVision, model versioning related issues have been handled in a case-by-case basis [[8](https://github.com/pytorch/vision/issues/2599), [9](https://github.com/pytorch/vision/issues/2326), [10](https://github.com/pytorch/vision/pull/3205), [11](https://github.com/pytorch/vision/pull/1224)].
+In TorchVision, model versioning related issues have been handled on a case-by-case basis [[8](https://github.com/pytorch/vision/issues/2599), [9](https://github.com/pytorch/vision/issues/2326), [10](https://github.com/pytorch/vision/pull/3205), [11](https://github.com/pytorch/vision/pull/1224)].
 We typically try to maintain BC as much as possible except in cases where the issue is considered a bug or extremely detrimental to